How to Use IoT (Internet of Things) in Logistics Industry: Successful Use Cases

 Inventory tracking systems assist logistics managers in planning re-stocking and distributions.

 Thanks to connected sensors, company owners will be able to ensure the products are stored safely, save time by being able to instantly locate a needed item, and minimize human errors.
-The connected system implemented at Amazon is proof of how technology can improve asset tracking and warehouse management.
+The connected system

 2. Predictive analytics systems